Exploring Laser Vision Correction – SBK

-All modern laser vision correction procedures use an excimer laser to reshape your cornea.
-All excimer lasers, regardless of their manufacturer, output 193 nanometer light for corneal ablation.
-The unique ability of the excimer laser to reshape corneal tissue is the breakthrough that started modern refractive surgery.
+All modern laser vision correction procedures use an excimer laser to reshape the cornea and correct vision.
+All excimer lasers, approved by the FDA, regardless of their manufacturer, output 193 nanometer light for corneal ablation.
+The unique ability of the excimer laser to reshape corneal tissue is the breakthrough that ignited modern refractive surgery.

-Laser Vision Correction without a corneal flap (surface ablation).
+Laser Vision Correction is performed with or without a corneal flap.

-- Bladeless Epi-LASIK exposes the most superficial layer of your corneal stroma to excimer sculpting.
-Your reshaped cornea maintains maximal strength and structural integrity.
-The vast majority of your corneal anatomy remains untouched.
+- Epi-LASIK (and PRK) exposes the most superficial layer of the corneal stroma to excimer sculpting.
+(The illustration below shows an elevated wisp of superficial corneal epithelial cells only.
+This is not a true flap.)
+The reshaped cornea maintains maximal strength and structural integrity.
+The vast majority of the corneal anatomy remains untouched.

-- Older surface ablation techniques like PRK (photorefractive keratoplasty), LASEK (laser assisted epithelial keratomileusis), and transepithelial ablation use less elegant methods to expose the superficial corneal stroma.
-Most of these methods have fallen out of favor.
+- Other surface ablation techniques like PRK (photorefractive keratoplasty), LASEK (laser assisted epithelial keratomileusis), and transepithelial ablation use alternative methods to expose that same superficial corneal stroma layer prior to excimer application.

-Over the course of his career, Dr. Lewis has established a reputation as a leading LASIK and Epi-LASIK Philadelphia specialist.
-For patients who desire to reduce their dependence on glasses but cannot undergo laser eye surgery, Dr. Lewis offers Visian ICL in Philly.
+Over the course of his career, Dr. Lewis has established a reputation as a leading LASIK, Epi-LASIK, and PRK Philadelphia specialist.
+For patients who wish to reduce their dependence on glasses but cannot undergo corneal surgery or prefer a reversible alternative, Dr. Lewis offers the EVO Visian ICL.